Quasi-Bayes empirical Bayes: a sequential approach to the Poisson compound decision problem: Numerical illustrations

+The performance of the QB estimate relative to the Robbins, ML, and MHD estimates is assessed through the empirical mean squared error (\textsc{e-MSE}).
+We also consider the oracle estimate (Oracle), obtained by replacing $G$ in \eqref{post_mean} with the Weibull prior distribution generating the data, which provides the empirical minimum mean squared error (\textsc{e-MMSE}).
+For the QB, Robbins, ML, and MHD estimates we further report the empirical regret, defined as $\textsc{e-REGRET}=\textsc{e-MSE}-\textsc{e-MMSE}$, that is, the excess empirical squared error relative to the oracle benchmark.
+See \ref{app5_num11}.
+A sensitivity analysis with respect to the the number of quadrature points $d\in\{5000,1000,500,100,50,10\}$, reported in \ref{app5_num13}, indicates that the performance of QB is robust to the choice of $d$.

-QB-EB performs competitively with NP-ML, NP-MD and P-EB, and all methods outperform NP-EB, whose instability is well-documented \citep{She(24)}.
-A key advantage of QB-EB lies in its computational efficiency.
-Unlike NP-ML, NP-MD and P-EB, which recompute estimates from scratch each time a new data point arrives, QB-EB updates estimates using only the new data point.
-This results in a constant per-observation CPU time, independent of the sample size $n$.
-For the grid $\Theta_{n,0.025}$ with $d=10,000$ points, QB-EB updates estimates in $0.24$ seconds, with CPU time scaling linearly in $d$; see \eqref{app5_num1} for the CPU times on $\Theta_{n,0.025}$ with $d\in\{50,000,\,10,000,\,5,000,\,1,000,\,500\}$.
-By comparison, NP-ML and NP-MD require $1.84$ and $2.14$ seconds, respectively, to update estimates for $n=500$, with the vertex direction algorithm initialized on a grid of $1,000$ points.
-P-EB is faster ($0.82$ seconds) due to the use of a conjugate hyperprior on $G$.
-All computations were carried out on a MacBook Pro with the M1 chip.
+QB performs competitively with the ML and MHD, whereas all three methods outperform Robbins' method, whose instability is well documented \citep{She(24)}.
+A main advantage of QB is computational efficiency.
+Unlike the other methods, which recompute the estimate from scratch whenever a new observation $Y_{n+1}$ is incorporated, QB updates the estimate using only $Y_{n+1}$.
+As a result, the computational cost per update is constant in the sample size $n$ and depends only on the number of quadrature points $d$.
+For $d=1,000$, QB requires $0.0019$ seconds per update, with CPU time increasing linearly in $d$; see \ref{app5_num1}.
+By comparison, at $n=400$, ML and MHD initialized on a grid of $d=1,000$ points require $1.84$ and $2.14$ seconds, respectively.
+All computations are performed on a MacBook Pro (M1 processor).